blissfuljuan/IT342-G2-Demo/README.md

 # IT342-G2

-NAME: CHARLES WILLIAM R. SEVENIAL
+NAME: Achilles Niño Castañeda

 COURSE: BSIT-3

-I AM CHARLES WILLIAM SEVENIAL, I AM 21 YEARS OLD.
-I LIKE WATCHING MOVIES AND LISTENING TO MUSIC
+I am Achilles Niño V. Castañeda.
+I am 21 years old.
+I am in an identity crisis and is stuck what path to choose in life, but I love making music and playing games.